bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Python-Custom-Container/index.md

 pandas
 ```

-To install the dependencies run the command
+To install the dependencies, run: